-- Supportive Work, Education, and Transition Program (SWETP) - Preparing Adolescents for Self Sufficiency (PASS) Group Home
+• Supportive Work, Education, and Transition Program (SWETP)

 Cost allocation plans are required by the OPM cost accounting standards.

 - 1) The plan must be designed in accordance with OPM Cost Accounting Standards. - 2) The plan must be approved by the governing board. - 3) Actual costs must be charged in accordance with the plan.